-- How does the design of the physical environment: - " reflect the unique geographical, cultural and community context of the service? - " welcome, reflect and draw on the voices, priorities and strengths of the children and families at the service? - " show that the service works creatively within the limitations of the physical setting? - How are opportunities for collaboration with family and community partners built into the service's approach to designing and making changes to the physical environment?
+- How does the design of the physical environment: - " reflect the unique geographical, cultural, social and community context of the service, to affirm the identities and enrich the lives of all children and families? - " welcome, reflect and draw on the voices, priorities and strengths of the children and families at the service? - " show that the service works creatively within the limitations of the physical setting? - How are opportunities for collaboration with family and community partners built into the service's approach to designing and making changes to the physical environment?